 deficits.
 They also make splints to correct musculoskeletal deformities.

-Our staff includes occupational therapists who are certified in advanced
+Our staff includes occupational and physical therapists who are certified

 Perinatal Center.
 Our therapists monitor the development growth of high-risk infants until